JochenFM/MS3_VideoLibrary/README.md

 - (US012) - As a registered user I want to upload my own selection of video entries so that other users can benefit from them.
 - (US013) - As a registered user I want to get visual confirmation when I added/deleted a video entry.
 - (US014) - As a registered user I want to be able to edit or delete a video entry I have submitted so that I can improve or remove it.
+- (US015) - As a registered user I want to be warned before I delete videos.
-- (US015) - As a general user I want to search videos by title and author so that I can find specific content that helps me satisfy my curiosity.
+- (US016) - As a general user I want to search videos by title and author so that I can find specific content that helps me satisfy my curiosity.
-- (US016) - As a general user I want to search videos by category name so that I can group content of a specific kind which reflects my interest.
+- (US017) - As a general user I want to search videos by category name so that I can group content of a specific kind which reflects my interest.
-- (US017) - As a general user I want to be able to filter videos based on duration so I can get content that fits my available time budget.
+- (US018) - As a general user I want to be able to filter videos based on duration so I can get content that fits my available time budget.

-- (US018) - As a registered user I want to be able to edit my profile by adding a picture and relevant information.
+- (US019) - As a registered user I want to be able to edit my profile by adding a picture and relevant information.
-- (US019) - As a registered user I want to be able to delete my profile.
+- (US020) - As a registered user I want to be able to delete my profile.
-- (US020) - As a registered user I want to get visual confirmation when I deleted my profile.
+- (US021) - As a registered user I want to get visual confirmation when I deleted my profile.

 #### Admin ####
-- (US021) - As an admin I want all of the above options but I would also like to be able to update content on the website and ensure it adheres to site rules.
+- (US022) - As an admin I want all of the above options but I would also like to be able to update content on the website and ensure it adheres to site rules.
-- (US022) - As an Admin I want to be able to create and delete video categories.
+- (US023) - As an Admin I want to be able to create and delete video categories.
-- (US020) - As an Admin I want to be warned before I delete categories
+- (US024) - As an Admin I want to be warned before I delete categories
-- (US020) - As an Admin I want to get visual confirmation when I deleted a category.
+- (US025) - As an Admin I want to get visual confirmation when I deleted a category.
-- (US023) - As an Admin I want to be able to view how many users are registered on the website and delete users if necessary.
+- (US026) - As an Admin I want to be able to view how many users are registered on the website and delete users if necessary.

 <span id="ux-wireframes"></span>